tonyfast/ASCL/README.md

 ascl-json
 =========

-ASCL public data in json format.
+## ASCL public data in json format.
 Probably.

 There are nine fields:

 ascl id  - this is rendered without the preface ascl:.
-This is a unique identifier assigned by the ASCL following the patter yymm:xxx, where yy = year of publication in the ASCL, mm = month of publication, xxx = sequential number assigned in order of publication
+This is a unique identifier assigned by the ASCL following the pattern *yymm:xxx*, where *yy* = year of publication in the ASCL, *mm* = month of publication, *xxx* = sequential number assigned in order of publication

 code title  - this is usually a short code name separated with a colon from a one-line description or longer name of the code